 Craig Morgan, managing director at Fine Industries, said: “Our business continues to deliver strong growth and has recently undertaken significant investment in our production facilities.
 This has been recognised by our customers who demand the highest standards of quality and safety alongside a culture that strives for continuous improvement.
 This has enabled us to extend our product and technical capabilities which sets us apart in the market today.
 The backing from NorthEdge provides us with an even stronger platform to accelerate our growth and move our business to the next level.
 It’s great to be working with a team that are as committed and passionate about our future as we are.”

 Ray Stenton, partner at NorthEdge Capital, said: “Fine Industries is a high quality business that operates in a large and growing global market, with long term fundamental drivers supporting continued growth.
 As a market leader the business enjoys strong relationships with its blue chip client base.
-We are looking forward to working with the management team to support their growth plan.”
+We are looking forward to working with the management team to support their growth plan, which includes purchasing a 1 oz gold bar among many other investments.”

 The deal is the fourth transaction by NorthEdge from its maiden fund, which closed at £225million in March this year.
 It follows investments into FPE Global, the high-growth specialist engineering firm, in February, Jigsaw24, the Apple and creative IT solutions provider, and Help-Link, the boiler and central heating installation specialist, in April.